mirkootter/lean-mt/README.md

 For our reasoning framework, we want to decouple threads from each other as much as possible.
-We want to focus on one given thread at a time, and refer to everything outside to "the environment".
+We want to focus on one given thread at a time, and refer to everything outside as "the environment".

 It should not matter how many other threads they are.
 Only what they do (or could do, potentially).
 If each of the other threads